alice-st/DARP/README.md

 * To assign different portions to each Robot (not Equal), use:

 ```
-python3 multiRobotPathPlanner.py -nep -portions d e f
+python3 multiRobotPathPlanner.py -nep -portions p_a p_b p_c

 ```

-where d e f are the portions assigned to Robots a, b and c respectively.
+where p_a p_b p_c are the portions assigned to Robots a, b and c respectively.
 Their sum should be equal to 1. (default: 0.2, 0.3, 0.5)

 * To use different positions for the obstacles in the Grid, use: